-Master of Architecture
+Master of Architecture in Architecture

-The Board at its meeting of 12 September 2016, decided that the Master of Architecture (two years, full-time) qualification awarded by the University of Ulster should be prescribed from 30 January 2017 to 30 January 2021 under Section 4(1)(a) of the Architects Act 1997 for the purposes of entry on to the United Kingdom Register of Architects.
+At its meeting of 24 October 2022, the Board decided that the above qualification should continue to be prescribed to 21 February 2028* under Section 4(1)(a) of the Architects Act 1997 for the purposes of entry onto the United Kingdom Register of Architects.

 Prescription is subject to the Standard Conditions set out in the Board’s Procedures, namely:

 - The University of Ulster’s Bachelor of Arts with Honours in Architecture (three years, full-time) and Master of Architecture in Architecture (two years, full-time) qualifications should be prescribed for the period 22 February 2022 to 21 February 2028.*

 - Prescription of the qualifications shall be by reference to the Programme Specifications – submitted as part of the application on 29 April 2022 – for the Bachelor of Arts with Honours in Architecture (three years, full-time) and Master of Architecture in Architecture (two years, full-time) qualifications.
 No change may be made to the title of any qualification, or material change to the content so defined within a programme specification (allowing for normal course development) without first obtaining the written permission of the Board.

 - Annually by 31 January – commencing on 31 January 2023 – the institution shall be required to provide the Board with information of the nature set out in Appendix 2 of its Procedures to enable the Board to see that: